CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 > ## Book recommendation
 >
-> If you want to get deeper, into the magic land of command lines, a new book is available for free: [Data Science at the Command Line](https://www.datascienceatthecommandline.com/1e/index.html)
+> If you want to get deeper into the magic land of command lines, a new book is available for free: [Data Science at the Command Line](https://www.datascienceatthecommandline.com/1e/index.html)
 >
 {: .callout}